 27. Dig out or set up some toys they haven’t played with in a while.
 Kids forget what they have, or sometimes just need someone to set something up and play with them.
 Blocks, role play , cars, jigsaws…..

-28. Do a toy swap with friends (if its safe to do so) – choose 5 toys and temporarily swap with children of a similar age – toys that will have become boring for your little ones will delight someone else, and vice versa
+28. Do a toy swap with friends – choose 5 toys and temporarily swap with children of a similar age – toys that will have become boring for your little ones will delight someone else, and vice versa

 29. Baking – for something particularly easy, rice crispy cakes are always a winner or try out something from our Baking with Kids blog – click here

 30. Make cards for family and friends – this is one of my little girl’s favourite pastimes.
-You can even post them when safe to do so, to cheer the recipient up
+You can even post them; who doesn’t love getting something nice through the post?!

 31. Make musical instruments – rice in bottles for shakers, elastic bands over empty tissue boxes for guitars.
 Pots and pans for drums.
 Then form a band and perform your songs!
 You can even film yourselves and send to family and friends.